MeetTailor-Data/-Password-Validator/README.md

-# Password Validator (Python)
+# Password Validation Program (Python)

-This is a simple Python program that validates a user-entered password based on basic security rules.
+A **Python-based password validation program** that checks whether a password meets basic strength requirements.
-The project is designed using core Python concepts and is ideal for beginners who want to understand string handling and validation logic.
+This project is ideal for beginners to understand **string handling, loops, and conditional logic** in Python.

 ---

 ## Project Description

-The Password Validator checks whether a password is strong enough by validating its length and character composition.
-It ensures that the password contains:
+This program takes a password as input from the user and validates it based on predefined rules such as:

+* Password length
-* At least one uppercase letter
+* Presence of uppercase letters
-* At least one lowercase letter
+* Presence of lowercase letters
-* At least one digit
-* A valid length range
+* Presence of digits

-Based on these conditions, the program displays whether the password is valid or invalid.
+The program then informs the user whether the password is **valid or needs to be strengthened**.

 ---

+## Validation Rules

+A password is considered **valid** if it satisfies all the following conditions:

+* Length must be **greater than 8 and less than 15 characters**
+* Must contain **at least one uppercase letter**
+* Must contain **at least one lowercase letter**
+* Must contain **at least one digit**

+---

 ## Features

-* Accepts password input from the user
+* User-friendly input prompt
-* Checks password length
-* Validates uppercase letters
-* Validates lowercase letters
-* Validates numeric digits
-* Displays clear validation result
+* Real-time password validation
+* Uses built-in string methods
 * Simple and readable logic
+* Beginner-friendly implementation

 ---

-## Validation Rules

-A password is considered **valid** if:

-* Length is greater than 8 and less than 15 characters
-* Contains at least one uppercase character
-* Contains at least one lowercase character
-* Contains at least one digit

-If any of these conditions fail, the password is marked as invalid.

----

 ## Concepts Used

-This project is built using fundamental Python concepts:

 ### Data Types